heritage-happenings/heritage-happenings.github.io/21-heritage-nice-things.md

 # 21 Nice Things About the Heritage

 * Premises, community & services: seven bullet points each
+* Theo's law: there's always another way of doing it
-* Theo's law: there's always a longer, more complex, more nuanced, more eventful way of getting there
+* Theo's law: there's always a longer, more complex, more nuanced, more eventful, more wonderful way of getting there

-## Premises

-* "Architecture: Firm, commodious and delightful

 ## First Principles